tchiahsu/tchiahsu/README.md

 This is where I build, learn and share my projects!

 I'm a first-year graduate student at Northeastern University's [Khoury College of Computer Science](https://www.khoury.northeastern.edu/).
-Before diving into CS, I spent almost 3 years as an Operations Manager at Boston Microgreens, a controller environment vertical farm focused on sustainable food systems.
-In 2024, I made the decision to pivot into computer science to explore the intersection of agriculture and technology.
+Before diving into CS, I spent nearly 3 years as an Operations Manager at Boston Microgreens, where I saw first hand how critical technology is for the future of agriculture.
+In 2024, I made the decision to pivot into computer science to explore how technology can drive innovations in agriculture.
+While agricultural technology remains a strong interest of mine, I stay open to new ideas and opportunities to expand my knowledge in the broader tech landscape.

 🌱 I'm currently exploring backend systems, algorithms, and clean architecture!